 Torrents are simply awesome!
 BitTorrent file sharing protocol allows easy file sharing amongst its countless users, making the torrent sharing process seamless.

-However, you cannot download files like you would normally do, but instead you would require a special computer program.
-These programs are called torrent clients, a software that requires a link to the torrent file that you wish to download.
+However, you cannot download files as you would normally do, but instead, you would require a special computer program.
+These programs are called torrent clients, software that requires a link to the torrent file that you wish to download.

 There are many torrent clients available, but not all of them are reliable.
-With viruses and malicious contents available on the web, you must be very careful and always use a best vpn for torrenting to secure your privacy and freedom.
+With viruses and malicious contents available on the web, you must be very careful and always use the best VPN for torrenting to secure your privacy and freedom.